-

 - Be financially prepared: Prepare to live without a second income for an extended period of time.
 It can take up to six months to find a job overseas.

 - Research the job market: Gather as much information as you can before you move.
-Visit installation websites and consider all of your options—civil service employment, on-installation employment, defense contract work and off-installation employment.
+Visit installation websites and consider all your options: civil service employment, on-installation employment, defense contract work and off-installation employment.

 - Branch out: Moving to a joint services area?
 Contact other service branches to learn about their opportunities.
 If your spouse is a Marine, for example, you may be able to take advantage of job opportunities on a nearby Air Force installation.